Can kids use Linux distributions? And is it suitable for school use?

 In addition to these options, there is also EduBOSS, an education version of BOSS Linux which is tailored for Indian schools, if that is relevant to you.

-While there are 100s of Linux distribution, only a handful exist that are specially crafted for education.
+While there are 100s of Linux distributions, only a handful exist that are specially crafted for education.

-It is a good thing that there some viable options for students, teachers, and school administration.
+It is a good thing that there are some viable options for students, teachers, and school administration.